 How Much Does Blood Work & Lab Tests Cost in 2026?With & Without Insurance

 Blood work costs $50-$3,000+ without insurance.
-Compare lab test prices, find affordable options, and save up to 85% with cash-pay pricing.
+Compare lab test prices and find affordable cash-pay options near you.

 Quick Price Summary